 How Do I Code and Bill for Procedures on the Bright Futures Periodicity Schedule?: PCC’s certified coder, Jan Blanchard, created a version of the periodicity schedule that displays billable codes for screenings and other procedures performed at each well visit.
 You can read it here: Coding for Bright Futures Periodicity Schedule

 How can you best configure PCC EHR to implement this periodicity schedule for your practice?
 By setting up visit reasons for your schedule, using Bright Futures protocols or adding appropriate screenings to your visit protocols, and implementing workflow methods at your practice.
-Contact your PCC Client advocate for help.
+Contact PCC Support for help.

 Bright Futures 4th Edition

 In 2017-2018, the AAP updated Bright Futures materials and recommendations to the 4th edition.
 Here are a few highlights of 4th edition changes:

 Chart Note Templates: Bright Futures 4th Edition updated the AAP’s recommendations for well visits.
 PCC reviewed these updates and created new Bright Futures 4th Edition protocols.
 You can work with PCC Support and follow these instructions to install them on your system.